the-events-calendar/the-events-calendar-category-colors/readme.txt

 1. Activate the plugin.
 1. Go to the Category Colors tab of The Event Calendar Settings page.

-To include a Category Color legend above your calendar you will need to place a copy of `ecp-page-template.php` in your theme's /events/ directory, similar to `my-theme/events/ecp-page-template.php`.
-This file is found in The Events Calendar plugin's `/views/` directory.
+To include a Category Color legend above your calendar you will need to place a copy of `ecp-page-template.php` in your theme's **events** directory, similar to `my-theme/events/ecp-page-template.php`.
+This file is found in The Events Calendar plugin's **views** directory.
 Please refer to <a href="http://tri.be/themers-guide-to-the-events-calendar/">Themer's Guide for The Events Calendar</a> for reference.

 Within your copy of `ecp-page-template.php` you will need to insert `<?php teccc_legend_hook(); ?>` where you want the legend to appear.

 == Frequently Asked Questions ==